-Launched in 2000, the University of Southern California’s Center for High-Performance Computing and Communications (HPCC) is a global leader in research computing.
+Launched in 2000, the University of Southern California’s Center for High-Performance Computing (HPC) is a global leader in research computing.

-The display technology of the USC Center for Data Visualization and Collaboration complements HPCC’s compute environment, empowering researchers through the enhanced perspective of large-scale supercomputing simulations.
+The display technology of the USC Center for Data Visualization and Collaboration complements HPC’s compute environment, empowering researchers through the enhanced perspective of large-scale supercomputing simulations.

-Among supercomputers in an academic setting, HPCC’s supercomputer cluster is the 6th fastest in the United States, and it is the 60th fastest supercomputer in the world.
-It claimed these distinctions by achieving a benchmark of 531.6 teraflops, or 531.6 trillion floating-point calculations per second, on its new 264 GPU, low-latency, 56.6-gigabit backbone cluster.
+Among supercomputers in an academic setting in fall 2017, HPC’s supercomputer cluster ranked as the 12th fastest in the United States and the 435th-fastest supercomputer in the world.
+It claimed these distinctions by achieving a benchmark of 621.5 teraflops, or 621.5 trillion floating-point calculations per second, on its 280 dual-GPU, low-latency, 56.6-gigabit backbone cluster.

-HPCC resources enable researchers to move beyond the limitations of traditional research to produce new understandings of problems and meaningful results that have far-reaching interdisciplinary impact.
-Part of the focus of HPCC is to expand the reach of “big computing” by addressing system-level questions in social, economic, and cultural research.
-With its advanced computing and communications resources, HPCC is helping to create the virtual organizations, virtual worlds, and immersive environments that will continue to transform and globalize higher education in the twenty-first century.
+HPC resources enable researchers to move beyond the limitations of traditional research to produce new understandings of problems and meaningful results that have a far-reaching interdisciplinary impact.
+Part of the focus of HPC is to expand the reach of “big computing” by addressing system-level questions in social, economic, and cultural research.
+With its advanced computing and communications resources, HPC is helping to create the virtual organizations, virtual worlds, and immersive environments that will continue to transform and globalize higher education in the twenty-first century.